storesafe/cordova-sqlite-storage/README.md

 - The "standard" transaction API documented in [Standard asynchronous transactions section](#standard-asynchronous-transactions) (`db.transaction()` and `db.readTransaction` calls) are now deprecated in this plugin version and scheduled to be removed from the next major release ref: <https://github.com/litehelpers/Cordova-sqlite-storage/issues/720>.
 It is recommended to use `db.executeSql()` and `db.sqlBatch()` instead, as documented below.
 NOTE that the "standard", deprecated API calls will NOT be removed from other plugin versions such as `cordova-sqlite-ext` (permissive license terms) or `cordova-sqlite-evcore-extbuild-free` (GPL or commercial license terms).
 - This plugin is NOT supported by PhoneGap Developer App or PhoneGap Desktop App.
 - This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-storage-dependencies` via npm.
-- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported _by this plugin version_ since they do not honor the `before_plugin_install` hook.
-The supported solution is to _use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates)_.
+- Use of other systems such as Cordova Plugman, PhoneGap CLI, PhoneGap Build, and Intel XDK is no longer supported by this plugin version since they do not honor the `before_plugin_install` hook.
+The supported solution is to use [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms); alternative with permissive license terms is available at: [brodybits / cordova-sqlite-legacy-build-support](https://github.com/brodybits/cordova-sqlite-legacy-build-support) (limited testing, limited updates).
-- SQLite `3.15.2` included when building (all platforms), with the following definitions *for iOS/macOS/Windows*:
+- SQLite `3.15.2` included when building, with the following compile-time definitions:
-  - `SQLITE_THREADSAFE=1` (`SQLITE_THREADSAFE=2` on iOS/macOS)
+  - `SQLITE_THREADSAFE=2` (`SQLITE_THREADSAFE=2` on XXX TBD Android/Windows)
   - `SQLITE_DEFAULT_MEMSTATUS=0`
   - `SQLITE_OMIT_DECLTYPE`
   - `SQLITE_OMIT_DEPRECATED`